Paying for care

 You’ll need to have an assessment in order to determine whether you are eligible for support from the Council and to find out how much you would need to contribute, if anything.
 But to give you some idea:

-- Your contribution towards the cost of services in the community is worked out using our Haringey Fairer Charging Policy (PDF, 90KB)
+- Your contribution towards the cost of services in the community is worked out using our Fairer Contributions Policy (PDF, 1249 kB)

-- If you have a low income, for example, basic Pension Credit or Income Support, you will not normally have to pay; and
+- If you have a low income, for example, basic Pension Credit, Income Support or Employment And Support Allowance, you will not normally have to pay; and

 - If you receive Attendance Allowance or Disability Living Allowance you may have to pay up to £55 per week.
 If you have a private pension or other income you may have to pay more than this.

-We disregard 65 percent of Attendance Allowance or Disability Living Allowance to take into account extra expenditure related to age and disability.
+We disregard 65 percent of Attendance Allowance, Disability Living Allowance or Personal Independence Payment to take into account extra expenditure related to age and disability.
 If you think your expenditure is above this level, you can claim for extra expenses.

 Further Guidance can be obtained from the Department of Health (external link).